casalaspro/hello-world/README.md

 # To-Do List Project :uk:

 This project was commissioned by the company [Turin-based PiùSviluppo](https://www.piusviluppo.it/).
 The work was developed scrupulously following all the directions given, starting with the project name given in the `exercise_vue.txt` file.
+The only difference is the choice to write the app in English.

 ## Technologies Used.